 - If space is available, get permission and signature from the law professor to enroll in the course.

 - The approved forms will be submitted to the College of Law Office of the Registrar for processing.

 Students should contact the dean of their home college to determine whether law courses can be applied toward their graduate degree.

 The mere enrollment in a course offered by the College of Law does not constitute admission to the college.
 Students must be matriculated in the College of Law to receive law credit toward the J.D. degree.
 Consequently, law credits taken prior to admission to the College of Law will not be accepted toward the J.D. degree.

 Joint Degree Programs

 Joint degree study is an integral part of academic life in the College of Law to the extent that students who desire a greater degree of specialization may select from a number of interdisciplinary opportunities.
-Formal joint degree programs designed to fit career objectives are available in international relations, public administration, communications, business administration, accounting, library and information science, education, forensic science, history, philosophy, political science, and computer science as listed below.
+Formal joint degree programs designed to fit career objectives are available in international relations, public administration, communications, business administration, education, forensic science, history, philosophy, political science, and computer science as listed below.
 You can find more information here.